Sections of This Topic Include

-(Many ethicists assert there’s always a right thing to do based on moral principle, and others believe the right thing to do depends on the situation — ultimately it’s up to the individual.)
+(Many ethicists assert there’s always a right thing to do based on moral principles, and others believe the right thing to do depends on the situation — ultimately it’s up to the individual.)
 Many philosophers consider ethics to be the “science of conduct.”
-Twin Cities consultants Doug Wallace and John Pekel (of the Twin Cities-based Fulcrum Group; 651-714-9033; e-mail at firstname.lastname@example.org) explain that ethics includes the fundamental ground rules by which we live our lives.
+Twin Cities consultants Doug Wallace and John Pekel (of the Twin Cities-based Fulcrum Group; 651-714-9033; e-mail at email@example.com) explain that ethics includes the fundamental ground rules by which we live our lives.
 Philosophers have been discussing ethics for at least 2500 years, since the time of Socrates and Plato.
-Many ethicists consider emerging ethical beliefs to be “state of the art” legal matters, i.e., what becomes an ethical guideline today is often translated to a law, regulation or rule tomorrow.
+Many ethicists consider emerging ethical beliefs to be “state of the art” legal matters, i.e., what becomes an ethical guideline today is often translated to a law, regulation, or rule tomorrow.

 What is Business Ethics?

-Wallace and Pekel explain that attention to business ethics is critical during times of fundamental change — times much like those faced now by businesses, both nonprofit or for-profit.
+Wallace and Pekel explain that attention to business ethics is critical during times of fundamental change — times much like those faced now by businesses, both nonprofit and for-profit.
 In times of fundamental change, values that were previously taken for granted are now strongly questioned.
 Many of these values are no longer followed.

 Consequently, there is no clear moral compass to guide leaders through complex dilemmas about what is right or wrong.
 Attention to ethics in the workplace sensitizes leaders and staff to how they should act.

 Note that many people react that business ethics, with its continuing attention to “doing the right thing,” only asserts the obvious (“be good,” “don’t lie,” etc.), and so these people don’t take business ethics seriously.
 For many of us, these principles of the obvious can go right out the door during times of stress.
-Consequently, business ethics can be strong preventative medicine.
+Consequently, business ethics can be a strong preventative medicine.
 Anyway, there are many other benefits of managing ethics in the workplace.
 These benefits are explained later in this document.